 At Bankstown school when I was about ten I was selected to attend a special OC class (Opportunity Class) for bright children which would mean daily train travel with a rail pass from Bankstown to Erskineville.
 Mum interpreted this to show I was "specially" endowed by God and with proper guidance would become a paragon of virtue and knowledge.
 I hoped my handwriting would not attract adverse attention.
 Two other girls from Bankstown district were also selected, Jean Irving and Jean Simpson and we would travel together.

 The school was very close to the railway station in an old building with a bell tower.
 The Primary Mistress was Miss Woodcock and, our teacher was Mrs Hellman our class was 5A.
 Our teacher was beautiful we thought, fair-haired, tall and quiet-mannered.
 It was expected that we would have the same teacher for the next two years and that she would get to know each girl intimately and get an insight into our ways of thinking.
 On the strength of this achievement Mum bought a large, heavy (5lb, 2.2kg), illustrated Webster's dictionary with the money she got as her share of the rent from my grandmother's house at Ramsgate.
 I made good use of the dictionary, for meanings and to find rhyming words when I wrote poems.
 I was now old enough to realise it was a valuable book and I did not dream of colouring the black and white sketches.
 I would look after it carefully.
-It would still be in reasonable condition 65 years later, although well-worn.

 Someone who had finished with a school case passed it on to me, but I pleaded for and obtained a pencil case and new coloured pencils.
 I immediately loved my teacher and school and the different, less structured approach to many lessons.
 My handwriting was quite acceptable and I felt relieved.
 There was more time for creativity, less need for emphasis on basic formal work.
 There was more singing, more art, more drama and different learning activities I had not seen at Bankstown.
 We made glove puppets and had puppet shows, using papier mache over plasticine or clay for the heads and sewing the clothes from material scraps.
 What fun.